DEFRA/adp-aso-helm-library/README.md

 In your microservice Helm chart:
   * Update `Chart.yaml` to `apiVersion: v2`.
   * Add the library chart under `dependencies` and choose the version you want (example below).
-Version number can include `~` or `^` to pick up latest PATCH and MINOR versions respectively.
+Version number can include `~` or `^` to pick up latest PATCH and MINOR versions respectively...
   * Issue the following commands to add the repo that contains the library chart, update the repo, then update dependencies in your Helm chart:

 ```